2020PB/police-brutality/reports/New York.md

 In an incident at Bedford and Tilden Avenues in Brooklyn, an officer pushes through a crowd and grabs a person by the neck to push them aside.
 Another officer knocks the person over, and the first officer throws the person down again when they try to get up.

-tags: shove, grab, push, protestor
+tags: shove, grab, push, protester

 id: ny-newyorkcity-89